drichards211/revuer/README.md

 Features Under Development:
   * [ ] Add 'Cancel' button to addMovieDetails().
-  * [ ] Create 'Manage Account' function: Allow user's to change username, change password, add full name (if desired), and delete account.
+  * [ ] Create 'Manage Account' function: Allow users to change username, change password, add full name (if desired), and delete account.
   * [ ] Add 'Are you sure?' prompt when deleting a movie.
   * [ ] Add 'sign-out' button to home screen.